hocwebchuan/Rabbie-layout-basic-theme/README.md

 ```

 ## CSS file only
-Or just get `css/style.css` then use this code in your HTML file:
+Just get CSS file: `css/style.css` then use this code in your HTML file:

 ```html
 <link href="css/style.css" rel="stylesheet" media="all">